app-generator/app-generator/docs/source/templates/bootstrap/material-dashboard.rst

 Created by Creative-Tim, this dashboard brings together the best of Material Design's visual language with practical dashboard functionality.
 It's more than just a template – it's a complete design system that helps you build consistent, modern web applications.

+This accessible solution combines the aesthetic appeal of Google's design language with practical functionality to create intuitive administrative interfaces.

 - 👉 `Material Dashboard <https://www.creative-tim.com/product/material-dashboard?AFFILIATE=128200>`__ - Product page
 - 👉 `Material Dashboard <https://demos.creative-tim.com/material-dashboard/pages/dashboard.html?AFFILIATE=128200>`__ - Live Demo